PLINIVS

 PLINIVS (プリニウス, Puriniusu) is a Japanese manga series written and illustrated by Mari Yamazaki and Miki Tori.
 The series is a biography of Pliny the Elder.
 It was initially serialized in Shinchosha's Shinchō 45 magazine from December 2013 to September 2018.
 After the final issue of Shinchō 45 was published, it was later transferred to the Shinchō magazine, where it continued from December 2018 to February 2023.

 The series won the 28th Tezuka Osamu Cultural Prize in 2024.

+Synopsis

+In the year 60 in Sicily, during an eruption of Mount Etna, Pliny met Eucles, who would become his scribe and follow him everywhere to record every word he uttered for 20 years until Pliny's death during the eruption of Mount Vesuvius in 79 AD.

 Publication

 Written and illustrated by Mari Yamazaki and Miki Tori, PLINIVS was initially serialized in Shinchosha's Shinchō 45 magazine from December 18, 2013, to September 18, 2018.
 After the publication of the final issue of Shinchō 45, the series was transferred to the Shinchō magazine, where it continued from December 7, 2018, to February 7, 2023.
 The series' chapters were collected into twelve tankōbon volumes from July 9, 2014, to July 7, 2023.